Marlon Brando as Johnny Strabler, outlaw motorcycle club leader

 Honestly, the Schott vs. Durable discussion is considerably above my head and has been much argued by those more expert than myself, and it seems we’re at the mercy of internet detectives to determine the actual maker of Brando’s jacket as the screen-worn coat seems to have been lost to history.
 Whatever the true provenance of Brando’s screen-worn motorcycle jacket may be, Schott has claimed credit for it and their instrumental role in developing the original Perfecto in the 1920s makes them worthy of mention during any discussion of Johnny Strabler’s rebellious attire.

 Johnny’s shirt is a simple ringer T-shirt, so named for the “ringed” piping around the crew neck and the ends of the short set-in sleeves.
-The shirt appears to be the same one that Brando is wearing in this portrait by Everett.
+The shirt appears to be the same one that Brando is wearing in this 1954 portrait.

 Contemporary color photography from the production of The Wild One depicts the shirt as light beige, similar to this “hummus” beige ringer T with dark navy accents from ASOS (for only $10, as of October 2019.)
 Like motorcycle jackets, ringer tees grew in popularity in the U.S. during the mid-’50s and enjoyed a revival among the 1970s hard rock subculture.